Tricks by Jonathan Bayme

 I've very fortunate to be able to work with people that I admire, respect, and have a great time with.
 Our senior crew members are individuals at the top of their game - people I look up to and am fortunate to be able to work alongside each and every day.
 Our focus is on pumping out great products and having a great time doing it.
 We don't take ourselves too seriously, but we take our work very seriously.

-Chris Kenner has been my best friend and closest confidant for as far back as I can remember.
+Chris Kenner has been a friend and confidant for as far back as I can remember.
 The first time I met Chris was after a Copperfield show in Charleston, SC when was 13.
 One of the greatest ingredients within theory11 is the team; we've all known eachother for years and years; we know what eachother is thinking without asking; and we have a damn good time.